emagar/luminosity/README.md

 ![img](./pics/bc.png "Baja California's statewide nighttime lights for 2018")

-The next map zooms into the unit, portraying luminosity in sección 573 and vincinity.
-(Shapefiles for secciones electorales and municipal boundaries are from [INE's cartography department](https://cartografia.ife.org.mx/sige7/?cartografia=mapas).)
-Artificial lights in 2018 decreased near monotonically as one progressed towards the *sección*'s east-southeast.
+The map below zooms into the unit, portraying luminosity in *sección* 573 and vincinity.
+(Shapefiles for *secciones electorales* and municipal boundaries are from [INE's cartography department](https://cartografia.ife.org.mx/sige7/?cartografia=mapas).)
+Artificial lights in the year 2018 portrayed decreased near monotonically as one progressed towards the *sección*'s east-southeast.
 I relied on `R`'s `raster` package ([Hijmans 2019](https://cran.r-project.org/web/packages/raster/index.html)) in order to summarize the unit's luminosity.

 ![img](./pics/bc-100-crop.png "Luminosity around the chosen sección")

-The following map illustrates the process of summarizing (the code is in script `code/export-seccion-stats.r`).
-The `raster::mask` operation selects pixels within the *sección*'s polygon, excluding the rest (which appear in white in the map).
-Descriptive stats for the selected pixels are computed and reported in annual state-by-state files in csv format in `data/secciones`.
+The next map illustrates descriptive statistics generation (the code for this process is in script `code/export-seccion-stats.r`). `R`'s `raster::mask` operation selects pixels inside the *sección*'s polygon, excluding the rest (which appear in white in the map).
+The mean luminosity, median, and standard deviation for the selected pixels are reported in annual state-by-state files in csv format in folder `data/secciones`.

 ![img](./pics/bc-100-mask.png "Nighttime lights inside sección 573")

 The time series can be appreciated in the final figure below.
 The *sección*'s rapid urbanization is notable.
-The aggregated nighttime lightning data offers a valuable indicator of human activity in Mexico's municipalities and electoral secciones since the 1990s.
+Most of the area was quite dark in the mid-1990s, with mean nighttime lights of roughly 8GW per pixel, tripling by 2018.
+The nighttime lightning aggregated in territorial units data offers a valuable indicator of human activity in Mexico's municipalities and electoral secciones since the 1990s.

 ![img](./pics/bc-100-mask-1994-2018.png)

-<a id="orga05e239"></a>
+<a id="org07d1dd3"></a>

 # Acknowledgements

 Eric Magar is grateful for financial support from the Asociación Mexicana de Cultura A.C.
 He is responsible for mistakes and shortcomings in the data.

-<a id="org60440ce"></a>
+<a id="org02f706b"></a>

 # References

--   Hijmans, Robert J. 2019. raster: Geographic Data Analysis and Modeling ver 3.0-2,  <https://CRAN.R-project.org/package=raster>.
+-   Hijmans, Robert J. 2019. `raster`: Geographic Data Analysis and Modeling ver 3.0-2,  <https://CRAN.R-project.org/package=raster>.
 -   Li, Xuecao, Yuyu Zhou, Min Zhao, and Xia Zhao.
 2020.
 A harmonized global nighttime light dataset 1992–2018. *Scientific Data* 7(1), <https://doi.org/10.1038/s41597-020-0510-y>.